fesaza/sequelize-expressjs-controller/README.md

 # sequelize expressjs controller

-Copy `index.js` file to your expressjs solution and use it
+Copy `index.js` file into your expressjs solution and use it

-Replace `Model` and `SqlConnector` paths for yours
+Replace `Model` and `SQLConnector` paths for yours